pagkly/Zed/Investopedia3/Physical Capital Definition.md

 Physical Capital Definition
 ## What Is Physical Capital?

-Physical capital is one of what economists call the three main [factors of production](https://www.investopedia.com/terms/f/factors-production.asp).
+Physical capital is one of what economists call the three main [[factors of production]](https://www.investopedia.com/terms/f/factors-production.asp).
 It consists of tangible, man-made goods that assist in the process of creating a product or service.
 The machinery, buildings, office or warehouse supplies, vehicles, and computers that a company owns are all considered part of its physical capital.

 ### Key Takeaways